-Vertical alignment works best on a smooth surface.
+Vertical alignment requires a smooth surface.
 Move the head up or down over a smooth area (or a rough area coated with a film of oil).
 Use Measure/Headtest to position the specular beam on # 6.

 Verify Alignment

 Check visually and with software that horizontal alignment has not changed during the process of performing vertical alignment.